4d/4d-for-ios/docs/Detailform-SvgFileCustomTemplate.md

 </g>
 ```

-1. Mulitvaluated ID to for the field to be duplicated
+1. Multivaluated ID to for the field to be duplicated
-2. Entire area y position
+2. Entire area Y position
-3. Area background position, height and width
+3. Area background position, height, and width
 4. Define the text area position and width
-5. Define the droppable field position, height and width as well as accepted fields types (all types are accepted here)
+5. Define the droppable field position, height, and width as well, as accepted fields types (all types are accepted here)
-6. Define a cancel button that will be displayed to delete current content
+6. Define a cancel button that will be displayed to delete the current content

-Now that you have an **icon**, a **basic template description** in the manifest.json file and your **svg file** let's move to the fun part with Xcode !
+Now that you have an **icon**, a **basic template description** in the manifest.json file, and your **svg file**, let's move on to the fun part with Xcode!